The Streaming Tool Executor: How to Safely Let AI Operate Multiple Tools Simultaneously

 Exception Path: Bash Fails

-If npm test fails:
+If npm test returns is_error: true:

 Comparison with toolOrchestration